 Control when staging cooling operations.
-There is only one selectable option.
+There are three options:

-PI.
+- Proportional.
+The percent cooling/heating requirement, determined by the difference between the selected control sensor reading and the temperature setpoint.
+The Temperature Proportional Band is a user-defined range that is divided into two equal parts for cooling and heating. - PI.
 The percent cooling requirement is calculated by combining two methods, proportional and integral.
 The proportional term is calculated similar to the previously described Proportional control.
 The integral term (sometimes called "reset action") is calculated by measuring how much and how long the control temperature has been above or below the setpoint.
 If the actual supply fluid temperature is above the setpoint, the percent requirement is slowly but continuously increased until the total is sufficient to bring the control temperature back to the setpoint.
 The control helps to ensure temperature setpoint is achieved while efficiently operating the equipment.
 The Proportional and Integral concepts work together to prevent excessive valve oscillation, compressor short cycle and temperature fluctuations.
 From an idle state (no cooling), the call for cooling is based on proportional temperature increase from setpoint.
 As temperature deviates further from or closer to setpoint, the call for cooling is increased or decreased proportionally.
 As the temperature remains above or below setpoint over time the integral portion of the call is increased or decreased.
 As the control adjusts to achieve setpoint the proportional component of the call is replaced by the integral component.